Introduction

 Google Earth

-An example of a Sydney Sclerophyll forest lies in the area around Bobbin Head on Google Earth.
+An example of a Sydney Sclerophyll forest lies in the area around Bobbin Head on Google Earth29.
 To move out of street view level and look at the wider area click the yellow person icon in the bottom right hand corner.
 This resource will only work in the Google Chrome browser.

 Significance